By Gwen Shaw

 In every class I have taught, I have always included at least one mandatory field trip or site visit.
 It’s one of my only old-fashioned, stodgy art history tenets: I believe the experience of a work of art is profoundly different, and better, in person than on a screen, via a book, or on a projector in the classroom.
 One of the benefits of teaching in New York City and the surrounding area is the rich selection of museums and cultural institutions, from the Metropolitan Museum of Art to the Museum of Modern Art, from the Museum of the City of New York to the Museum of Contemporary African Diasporan Arts (MoCADA).

 So, every semester I teach, we go to the museum.
 Sometimes we go as a group (although I find this a little on the restrictive side); sometimes we go on our own, with a worksheet or other assignment as a guide; and sometimes we split the difference, meeting as a group to have a brief discussion, exploring on our own, and then reconvening to debrief.
-This semester, teaching in a neighboring county of NYC, I opted for self-guided field trip to the Met that would culminate in a short 2-page paper on an object the student encountered at the museum.
+This semester, teaching in a neighboring county of NYC, I opted for a self-guided field trip to the Met that would culminate in a short 2-page paper on an object the student encountered at the museum.
 (NB: although this is the assignment I actually used for the assignment, I acknowledge that it would benefit from a bit of revision.)
 Everyone went on their own time, and in exchange for asking my students to schlep to Manhattan I cancelled one class.

 Although the papers trickled in (with so many different schedules, it was understandable that people chose to go on different days), I was surprised by how thoughtful and thorough they were when compared to the students’ take-home exam essays.
 The museum papers demonstrated a facility with close-looking and sustained attention to the works, with ample formal analysis—one of the key skills of art history.
 By contrast, the essays they produced for the exam were often more formulaic attempts to meet the criteria I set out in the prompt (e.g. “using three works of art, write about the influence on humanism in the development of mimesis during the Renaissance.”)